Bennouihemza/Bennouihemza/README.md

 - design,
 - analysis of customer needs,
 - develop software solutions (website, desktop application).
-- reduction of reports and documentation of projects.
+- reduction of reports and documentation.

 you can check out my LinkedIn at : linkedin.com/in/hemza-bennoui-55591725